Superman (1978 film): Effects

 Where the shot is tracking with Superman as he flies (such as in the Superman and Lois Metropolis flying sequence), front projection was used.
 This involved photographing the actors suspended in front of a background image dimly projected from the front onto a special screen made by 3M that would reflect light back directly into a combined camera/projector.
 The result was a very clear and intense photographic reproduction of both the actors and the background plate, with far less image deterioration or lighting problems than occur with rear projection.

-A technique was developed that combined the front projection effect with specially designed zoom lenses.
+After several failed attempts to use a motion control system for the flying scenes, which did not work because Reeve's movements could not be precisely repeated for automated multiple exposure, a technique was developed that combined the front projection effect with specially designed zoom lenses instead.
 The illusion of movement was created by zooming in on Reeve while making the front projected image appear to recede.
 For scenes where Superman interacts with other people or objects while in flight, Reeve and actors were put in a variety of rigging equipment with careful lighting and photography.
 This also led to the creation of the Zoptic system.

 The highly reflective costumes worn by the Kryptonians are made of the same 3M material used for the front projection screens and were the result of an accident during Superman flying tests.
 "We noticed the material lit up on its own", Donner explained.
 "We tore the material into tiny pieces and glued it on the costumes, designing a front projection effect for each camera.
 There was a little light on each camera, and it would project into a mirror, bounce out in front of the lens, hit the costume, [and] millions of little glass beads would light up and bring the image back into the camera."

+A tornado sequence, which was cut from the final product, was made by using fans for moving the air inside a round tank with dry ice in it, most of it filmed with 120 frames per second.

+The Clio Award-winning opening titles were made with traditional optical animation using an innovative technique that combined a motion control camera with slit-scan photography.